Free Printable Sign Language Words & Letter Activities

 Disclosure: This post may contain affiliate links, meaning if you decide to make a purchase via my links, I may earn a commission at no additional cost to you.
 See my disclosure for more info.

 Sign Language is a very useful skill to teach your children.
 It is something I even started incorporating into our home by teaching all of our children baby sign language.
-These free sign language printables and free printable sign language words resources are a great way to introduce your kids to ASL.
+These free printable sign language words & letter worksheets and activities are a great way to introduce your kids to ASL.

 Using printable sign language words can be good visuals for those learning ASL.
 These free printable sign language words, free ASL flashcards and other resources can be a great addition to your ASL studies.